AzinYad/Code-Crafters-Team-6/README.md

 - `lint`: runs ESLint and Prettier against all the code in the project.
 - `serve`: builds and starts the app in production mode locally.

+### Database

+You can run a local PostgreSQL database instance using Docker.
+Run a container like this:

+`docker run --name cyf-postgres -p 5432:5432 -e POSTGRES_DB=cyf -e POSTGRES_PASSWORD=cyf -d postgres`

+To run `psql` and access the database, you can use the same Docker image like this:

+`docker run -it --rm --network host -e PGPASSWORD=cyf postgres psql -h localhost -U postgres cyf`

+knex is being used to manage database migrations (to update the database schema).
+Here is a guide to the main commands:

+- `npx knex migrate:up` - will update the local environment to the most recent schema

+- `npx knex migrate:make 001_label` - to create a new database migration in `migrations/`.
+Make sure to increment the 001 to a new available index and use a descriptive label.

+For creating migration, please read knex https://knexjs.org/guide/schema-builder.html

 ### Debugging

 While running the dev mode using `npm run dev`, you can attach the Node debugger to the server process via port 9229.